 At Arizona State University's School of Human Evolution and Social Change, we investigate what makes us human and use new knowledge to foster a healthier, more sustainable world.
-Using tools from anthropology, global health, environmental social science, museum studies and applied mathematics, our work integrates the natural and social sciences to answer questions about the human story and inspire our students to become informed, socially responsible members of their communities.
+Using tools from anthropology, global health, environmental social science and applied mathematics, our work integrates the natural and social sciences to answer questions about the human story and inspire our students to become informed, socially responsible members of their communities.

 Internships are available in the form of research apprenticeships.
 Internships are not required, but students in the bachelor of arts program are required to take a practicum course or an intensive lab-based course.
 Visit our website for more information.